ZentaChain/CHAIN-Token-Trade/README.md

 # $CHAIN-Token Contract

 $CHAIN-contract is only used to enable the claims of $CHAINs tokens.
-Claim function is only possible for people and companies who have invested in the early stages for the Zentanetwork.
+Claim function is only possible for people and companies who have traded in the early stages of the Zentanetwork.

-- Non Tradeable Contract.
+- Tradeable Contract.
 - Non transferable $CHAINs token.
 - Claim function for $CHAINs token on Main-net and test-networks.
 - Frozen $CHAINs token.